-The final scene in Philippians is like the end of a movie.
-At the end of chapter 4 the screen goes dark and names roll up.
+The final scene in Philippians 4 is like the end of a movie.
+Near the end of this last chapter, the screen goes dark and names roll up.
 Normally it is time to tune out.
 But wait!
-This is important.
+This is important!
+Look at the conclusion:

-21 Greet every saint in Christ Jesus.
-The brothers who are with me greet you.
+Greet every saint in Christ Jesus.
+The brothers who are with me greet you. v.
+21

-22 All the saints greet you, especially those of Caesar’s household.
+All the saints greet you, especially those of Caesar’s household. v.
+22

-This is includes you.
-God sees you as his child, forgiven, saint.
-Verse 22 is interesting as Paul hints of an effective prison ministry.
-He is content and lets his light shine in the disappointment and darkness.
-The diamond in his life—and in your life—is the grace, mercy and peace shine for others to see.
+These greetings include you.
+God sees you as his child, forgiven, a saint.
+Verse 22 is interesting as it hints of an effective prison ministry.
+Paul is content and lets his light shine in the midst of disappointment and darkness.
+The diamond in his life—and in your life—is the grace, mercy and peace that shine for others to see.

-The story of the letter to Philippi begins with grace, “Grace to you and peace from God our Father and the Lord Jesus Christ.”
-(Phil 1:2) and here ends with grace.
-Our walk with the Lord, making eye-contact with Him, is a story of grace.
+Paul’s letter to Philippi begins with grace; “Grace to you and peace from God our Father and the Lord Jesus Christ.”
+(Phil 1:2) And then he ends his letter with grace.
+Our walk with the Lord is a story of grace.

-Who could be in your list of people among the brothers and sisters to greet you in the halls of eternity?
+Who could be in your list of brothers and sisters who will greet you in the halls of eternity?
 To whom has God’s grace been poured out because of you?
-One way to enhance the impact of your life is to continue your journey by exploring how you might make a difference among the nations—short-term, long term, home or abroad.
+One way to enhance the impact of your life is to continue your journey by exploring how you might make a difference among the nations—short-term, long-term, at home or abroad.
 Register or login at MissionNext to see how the Lord might direct your path.